zephyrproject-rtos/zephyr/doc/object/object_microkernel.rst

-A target pipe has to be defined in the project file, for example :file:`projName.vpf`.
+A target pipe has to be defined in the project file, for example :file:`projName.mdef`.
 Specify the name of the pipe, the size of the buffer in bytes, and the memory location for the pipe buffer as defined in the linker script.
 The buffer’s memory is allocated on the processor that manages the pipe.
-Use the following syntax in the VPF file to define a pipe:
+Use the following syntax in the MDEF file to define a pipe:

 .. code-block:: console

    PIPE %name %buffersize [%bufferSegment]

-An example of a pipe entry for use in the VPF file:
+An example of a pipe entry for use in the MDEF file:

 .. code-block:: console